dnelson-1901/greasemonkey-scripts/README.md

 * outlook: collapses a whole lot of whitespace - doubles the number of messages visible in folder views!

-* yahoo: shrings the large search bar at the top of the screen, ensures that plaintext messages use monospace font
+* yahoo: shrinks the large search bar at the top of the screen, ensures that plaintext messages use monospace font